pooja735/Pooja-Valleti-Portfolio/README.md

    ```

 2. **Open in browser**:
-   - Simply open `index.html` in your web browser
+   - Simply open `index.html` in your web browser (React is loaded via CDN)
-   - Or use a local server:
+   - Or use a local server (recommended during development):
      ```bash
      # Using Python
      python -m http.server 8000